jensstein/oandbackup/FAQ.md

 **SMS/MMS and Call-logs** </br>
 NB starts supporting backup SMS/MMS and Call logs beginning with version 8.
 The current implementation (of [DL](https://github.com/dl200010)) writes all the details into a JSON format.

 The Call-Logs are saved in data providers like some other special data (`com.android.providers.telephony`).

-Sometimes you would need to restart after restoring its data.
+*You may need to restart your device after restoring special data, to see the restored data*.

 Next to this users asked quite often about **contacts, calendar** and todo-lists:
 We advice to use [DecSync](https://github.com/39aldo39/DecSync) with its diverse apps.